ianstormtaylor/slate/docs/concepts/XX-migrating.md

 The core history logic has now finally been extracted into a standalone plugin.
 This makes it much easier for people to implement their own custom history behaviors.
 And it ensures that plugins have enough control to augment the editor in complex ways, because the history requires it.

+### Mark-less

+Marks have been removed the Slate data model.
+Now that we have the ability to define custom properties right on the nodes themselves, you can model marks as custom properties of text nodes.
+For example bold can be modelled simply as a `bold: true` property.

 ### Annotation-less

 Similarly, annotations have been removed from Slate's core.
 They can be fully implemented now in userland by defining custom operations and rendering annotated ranges using decorations.
-But most cases should be using plain marks or plain decorations anyways.
+But most cases should be using custom text node properties or decorations anyways.
 There were not that many use cases that benefitted from annotations.

 ## Reductions